fatihkeskin6/clanApi/README.md

 - Remaining files use `WRITE_APPEND`

 This pattern allows clean table creation followed by incremental appends.

-If the first run is interrupted (e.g. Ctrl+C), the table may be left in a partial state.
-In that case, either truncate again or recreate the table.

 ---

 ### Step 2 — dbt Modeling